Sanjaykumar030/Fermi-Dirac-Probability-Visualizer/README.md

 ## 🙏 Acknowledgements

 - Thanks to ChatGPT for assistance with code logic and Visualization.
-- Thanks to the developers of Python, tkinter, and sympy libraries.
+- Thanks to the developers of Python, Matplotlib, NumPy, and Jupyter for building the powerful open-source tools that made this project possible.
+- Special thanks to my professors and peers who introduced me to the fascinating world of semiconductor physics.
 ---

 ## 📫 Contact